jamesr66a/onnx/docs/Operators.md

 ### <sub>experimental</sub> <a name="ATen"></a><a name="aten">**ATen**</a>

-  Experimental allowing ATen operations to be accessed directly from Caffe2 to allow for quick prototyping when ONNX is missing standard versions of and op

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: